Ashahbazi90/Capstone_Project/README.md

 ### Objective

-The "Guardians of the Crypto" project aims to develop a user-friendly application for predicting cryptocurrency price changes using historical data.
+The “Guardians of the Crypto” project aims to develop a user-friendly application for predicting cryptocurrency price changes using historical data.
 By building a predictive model, the application provides traders and investors with forecasts to improve decision-making accuracy and reduce financial risks.
 The project explores the effectiveness of these predictive tools to guide better investment strategies and highlights the limitations of current analytical techniques.

+For more detailed information, please refer to the [White Paper](https://github.com/Ashahbazi90/Capstone_Project/blob/main/main_ds_notebooks/WHITEPAPER.md).

 ### Data Extraction